AkshatSW/pip-not-working-solved/README.md

 # pip-not-working-solved

-Is your python's pip not working?
-This should be able to help you!
+If your python's pip command is not working, this should be able to help you!

 **Issue**